Logo Image for Writing Support

 How to paraphrase well

-To paraphrase means to write text written by someone else in your own words.
+To paraphrase means to rewrite text written by someone else in your own words.
 Why would you do this?
 Well, if the original text is short, clear, and easy to understand you probably wouldn’t.
 It would be better (and easier) to quote the original text.

 You might paraphrase if you want to: